nice-digital/nice-design-system/foundations/colour.md

 title: Colour
 ---

 Follow these guidelines to determine the best way to apply the NICE colour palette.
 We use colour to aid in communication, and help our users navigate.
-We also use our [brand guidelines](https://www.nice.org.uk/brand/colour-palette){:target="_blank"}to help form the base of our digital palette.
+We also use our [brand guidelines](https://www.nice.org.uk/brand/colour-palette){:target="_blank"} to help form the base of our digital palette.

 ## Text
 <ul class="colour-grid">